jaycech3n/Pure_Logic/README.md

-# Pure_HOL
-Isabelle's Pure logic, directly extended to HOL

-THIS MAY BE A SILLY IDEA!
+# THIS MAY BE A SILLY IDEA!